semiprime/pygenda/docs/known_issues.md

 * Need to test with corrupt iCal files.
 (Including when files become corrupt while the program is running.)
 Use a fuzzer?
   ? https://pypi.org/project/pythonfuzz/

-* Need more complete checking from type annotations, so `mypy .` gives useful results.